controlplane-com/terraform-provider-cpln/docs/resources/org_logging.md

 Optional:

 - **retention_days** (String) Length, in days, for how log data is kept before it is automatically deleted.
+- **extract_fields** (Map of String) Enable custom data extraction from log entries for enhanced querying and analysis.

 <a id="nestedblock--fluentd_logging"></a>